laiyingwong/Marathon-Registration-Form/README.md

 ## 👏 Credits

-This project is based on the HTML tutorial by Colt Steele on Udemy.
+This project is based on the HTML tutorial on Udemy by Colt Steele.

 Background image by Austris Augusts via Unsplash.